 R floor Function Example 3

-For this, We will use the below-shown csv data, and I suggest you refer to R Read CSV Function article to understand the steps involved in importing CSV file.
+For this, we use the below-shown CSV data, and I suggest you refer to the R Read CSV Function article to understand importing the CSV file in R Programming.

 # floor in R example #Current Working DIrectory getwd() #Datat We are going to use product <- read.csv("Product_Data.csv", TRUE, sep = ",") print(product) # Applying Floor function on Standard Cost, and Sales Amount Columns floor(product$StandardCost) floor(product$SalesAmount)